Shout Mouse Press Staff

 Board of Directors

 Jennifer Emmett is a Kids Media expert and content creator inspiring kids to be curious, learn, and explore the world.
-She was Senior Vice President of National Geographic Kids Media where she oversaw a program that included publication of two magazines, 100 books per year, a website, social media channels, a YouTube channel, digital apps, Alexa skills, a radio show, and short-form video.
-Together with television platforms, the Nat Geo Kids brand reaches 285 million kids per month and is a leader in kids nonfiction, STEM, and fun reference.
+She is the Founder of WonderLab Group and previously served as Senior Vice President of National Geographic Kids Media where she oversaw a program that included publication of two magazines, 100 books per year, a website, social media channels, a YouTube channel, digital apps, Alexa skills, a radio show, and short-form video.
 Jennifer has edited more than 100 nonfiction titles for children, which have collectively sold hundreds of thousands of copies.
-Highlights include the launch of the best-selling National Geographic Kids Almanac, National Geographic Little Kids First Big Book of Why, and the popular Everything series offering kids “everything you ever wanted to know about everything,” with titles from Sharks to Dinosaurs to Big Cats to Reptiles.
-Jennifer was a researcher for the children’s television program, Where In the World Is Carmen Sandiego? for two seasons.
-While earning her M.A. in English Literature from Boston College, she taught English composition and interned at Little, Brown, & Co., in their children’s book department.
 She’s a graduate of the University of Michigan in Ann Arbor.
-She lives in Chevy Chase, Maryland, with her husband, three children, and a dog.

 Lana Wong is based in Washington, DC after living abroad for 17 years in London, Nairobi, and Paris.
 She has diverse work experience as a photographer, educator, television broadcaster, and creative director.
 In 1997, Lana founded Shootback – a youth photography and development project in the Nairobi slums that harnessed the creative voices of young Kenyans so they could tell their own stories.
 Inspired by this experience and her creative collaborations with international organizations, local NGOs, foundations, youth, and artists, Lana is thrilled to be working with Shout Mouse to utilize the power of words and images for advocacy, education, and development.
 Lana earned a BA in Visual and Environmental Studies from Harvard University and a Master’s in Photography from the Royal College of Art in London.